Bobby Shantz: Philadelphia/Kansas City Athletics

-Shantz enjoyed his best season in 1952 when he led the American League in wins (24) and won the MVP Award.
-In the process, he led the A's to a 79–75 record and fourth-place finish in the American League, their last winning season in Philadelphia.
-In a September 1952 game, Shantz's left wrist was broken after he was hit by a pitch thrown by Walt Masterson.
+In a late September 1952 game, Shantz's left wrist was broken by a pitch thrown by Walt Masterson of the Senators.
 The following season, Shantz injured his shoulder in a game against the Boston Red Sox.
 Shantz saw only limited action for the rest of 1953 and pitched only eight innings in 1954.
-After the 1954 season was complete, the Athletics were sold and moved to Kansas City for the 1955 season.
+At the end of the 1954 season the Athletics were sold and moved to Kansas City for the 1955 season.
+In his first season in Kansas City, Shantz started 17 of the 23 games in which he pitched, with a 5–10 record and 5.10 ERA.
+Shantz's brother Bill played on the Philadelphia A's in 1954 and the Kansas City A's in 1955.